Martoxdlol/equipment_booking_app/README.md

  - Clone the repo
  - Install dependencies with `npm install`
+ - Setup envirnonment variables (see .env.example)
  - Run `npm run dev` to start the dev server
  - Run `npm run build` to build the app
  - Run `npm run start` to start the app

+## Configuration

+See .env.example for configuration options.
+You can set them in a .env file in the root of the project or as normal environment variables.

+You can also use Docker to deploy the app.
+See the docker-compose.yml for more information.